 Dentures that are not secured in your mouth will interfere with speaking and eating.
 The situation is progressive and continues to get worse the longer you wear dentures.

 Regular traditional dentures are less expensive and less effective.
 Typically, regular dentures last between seven and ten years.
 Depending how old you are when you get your first set of dentures, you may have to replace them several times during your lifetime.

 Implant supported dentures have a higher initial cost but long term they are a better value.
 The time investment for implant supported dentures involve one or two invasive surgeries followed by a four-month healing period.
 During the healing period to achieve osteointegration, or the state in which the implant bonds strongly to the jawbone, a regular denture can be worn transitionally.

 Since regular dentures need to be removed daily to properly clean them, the risk is higher that they could be dropped and broken.
 They also must be removed and left out of the mouth overnight to give the gums a chance to recover.

 Implant dentures that are properly cared for can last for many years, or even a lifetime.
 The health benefits of being able to eat a larger variety of foods compared to regular dentures should be considered.
 Having an upper regular denture that covers the upper palate (which contains thousands of taste buds) has an affect on how well you taste your food.

 Some people are never able to wear a traditional denture.
 Either they can never achieve a comfortable fit or they have a gag reflex that prevents them from keeping them in their mouth.

-So, what are implant supported dentures?
-These are just some of the considerations to discuss with your dentist when deciding on the best tooth replacement option for your situation and overall dental health.
-Along with your medical conditions, the need for additional procedures, and the results of a CT scan, your dentist can direct you to the best option when it comes to implant dentistry.
+These are just some of the considerations to discuss with your dentist when deciding on the best tooth replacement option for your situation.
+Along with your medical conditions, the need for additional procedures, and the results of a CT scan your dentist can direct you to the best option.